Sparkadium/crosspoint-reader-almanac/README.md

 if its file is absent.
 All files are downloadable from the Releases page or regenerable with the scripts in `tools/`.

+Separately, CrossInk's own reader-integrated StarDict dictionary lives in `/.dictionaries/<name>/` and needs an **uncompressed** `.dict` — a `.dict.dz` is silently skipped.
+Run it through `scripts/dictionary_tools.py prep` first.
+That dictionary and the Almanac's are independent; both can be installed.

 ## Building

 PlatformIO.
-The device firmware is the `xlarge` env:
+One environment per MCU family — a single binary cannot span both, so pick the one matching your device:

 ```
+pio run -e x4pro   --target upload   # Xteink X4 Pro  (ESP32-S3)
-pio run -e xlarge --target upload
+pio run -e default --target upload   # Xteink X4 / X3 (ESP32-C3)
 ```

-Font variants: `tiny` ships the smaller reading sizes, `xlarge` the three largest (16/18/20 px).
-UI code adapts to whichever sizes a variant actually carries.
+Reading fonts are the built-in 10/12/14/16 pt set.
+Larger sizes (Bitter 18/20) are no longer compiled into the binary; install them as SD-card fonts under `/fonts` if you want them.
+Every list and body-text layout measures the fonts actually present at runtime and skips any that are missing, so nothing silently renders blank.

-X3 hardware clock: the `xlarge` env builds with `ALMANAC_USE_FREEINK_RTC`, so an X3's battery-backed RTC keeps time across power-off.
-The X4 has no clock chip; it reports that honestly and asks for the time after deep sleep.
+Hardware clock: `ALMANAC_USE_FREEINK_RTC` is set for the X4 Pro (BM8563) and the X3, so both keep time across power-off.
+The X4 has no clock chip;
+it reports that honestly and asks for the time after deep sleep.

 ## Data provenance